MatheleMpiko/property-hive-frontend/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have read the **CONTRIBUTING** document.
 - [ ] I have added tests to cover my changes.
 - [ ] All new and existing tests passed.
-- [x] All new and existing tests passed.
-- [x] All new and existing tests passed.
-- [x] All new and existing tests passed.
-- [x] All new and existing tests passed.
-- [x] All new and existing tests passed.
-- [x] All new and existing tests passed.